stonelly/RentalPrediction/README.md

 - The Original source is from Real estate listings from [Mudah.my](https://www.mudah.my/malaysia/properties-for-rent#lm=1)
 - The dataset obtained from the Kaggle website titles “Rent Pricing Kuala Lumpur Malaysia”

+# Web Application
+- Can see the sample at Streamlit: https://rentalprediction-5epnx3iwcggzwfhzvnsgva.streamlit.app/

 ## Setup
 1. Clone the repository: `git clone https://github.com/stonelly/RentalPrediction.git`